In shadow of Texas gas drilling sites, health fears escalate

 “Nobody should have a production ban unless they have a consumption ban, because it has made places like Arlington extraction colonies for countries like France, and they have shifted the environmental toll, the human toll, to us,” said Ranjana Bhandari, director of Liveable Arlington, the group leading the opposition to Total’s drilling plans.

 In Arlington, companies that are rejected for a drilling permit may reapply after a year.
-Some Arlington council members have said they fear litigation if they don’t allow the drilling.
+Several Arlington council members said they fear litigation if they don’t allow the drilling.
 That’s because a Texas law bars localities from banning, limiting or even regulating oil or gas operations except in limited circumstances.

-(Arlington officials declined to be interviewed.)
+“Legally, our hands are tied,” said Councilwoman Barbara Odom-Wesley, who voted against the drilling plan last year but switched to support it Tuesday.
+“Our City Council hands are tied by the state Legislature.”
+She added that she learned more about Total over the last year and believes the company will act responsibly.

 “If I’m able to reach out to the French and speak to them directly, I would let them know, ‘Would you be able to allow somebody to go in your back yard and do natural gas drilling where you know your wife lays her head or your kids lay their head?’ ” said Philemond, the day care center parent.
 “And the answer would absolutely be ‘No’ within a second.”